 Students receive a copy of their transcripts upon graduation.
 After graduation, additional transcripts are available upon request for a fee of \$20.00 per transcript.
-Requests for transcripts must be made by completing an IMS Transcript Request Form.
-You may pick-up a form at the school or by calling 312-884-8000 to request one be mailed to you.
+Requests for transcripts must be made by completing a Miami Media School Transcript Request Form.
+You may pick-up a form at the school or by calling 305-728-1120 to request one be mailed to you.
 The form must be filled-out completely, signed by the student, and be accompanied by a check or money order for the correct amount.
 Telephone requests for transcripts will not be honored.